paulrobertlloyd/paulrobertlloyd-v4/src/_content/articles/2014-04-17-after_editorially_alternative_collaborative_online_writing_tools.md

 Also worthy of mention, [Onword][12] is a straightforward, stripped down editor created by [Dan Eden][13].
 It features no collaboration or editing tools, and its Markdown editor is fairly basic.
 And yet, I find the simplicity of this app compelling.
 If Dan were to expand its capabilities to provide a workflow for editing documents, I would be a happy man.

-{% include 'figure' with '/images/2014/04/after_editorially_alternative_collaborative_online_writing_tools/onword.png'
+{% render 'figure' with '/images/2014/04/after_editorially_alternative_collaborative_online_writing_tools/onword.png'
   caption: 'Onword provides a very stripped down interface for writing.'
 %}